 - 4. The organization of the school differs in that it operates out of rented accommodation and eventually from multiple sites.
-The rigid timetabling is replaced with a flexible program of learning where a mix of class based learning, self-directed learning under supervision, small group learning, projects, 'hands on' learning, as well as research are encouraged. - 5.
-Each day starts at 9.00 am with karakia whakamoemiti, followed by a hui a kura whereby teaching staff will brief all present on teaching activities planned for that day.
-On certain days the afternoon will be set aside for less formal learning which maybe off-site.
-All off-site learning is monitored by teaching staff.
-Wananga and noho marae are a feature of the school exposing students to intense learning sessions that can truncate a week's long learning into two days and an evening.
-At a time deemed appropriate by teaching staff, students will be given Online exercises they can access from home in their own time.
+The rigid timetabling is replaced with a flexible program to encourage a mix of class based learning, self-directed learning under supervision, small group learning, projects, 'hands on' learning, as well as research. - 5.
+Each day starts at 9.00 am with karakia whakamoemiti, followed by a Hui a Kura whereby teaching staff will brief all present on teaching activities planned for that day.
+On certain days the afternoon will be set aside for less formal learning which maybe Off-site.
+All Off-site learning will be monitored by teaching staff.
+Wananga and noho marae are a feature of the school exposing students to intense learning sessions that can truncate a week's long learning into two days.
+At a time deemed appropriate by teaching staff, students will be given Online exercises they can access from home.

 School Calendar - is aligned to that of the Ministry of Education including school start dates, holidays, public holidays and end of school dates, assessments, professional development and conferences.
-This enables the school to benchmark itself against accepted national standards.
+This enables benchmarking against accepted national standards and best practice.